lawrencewin/convergent-react-web-concepts/README.md

 If you want to add a new example to the project, you will need to do a couple of things.
 1. Create a folder in the `examples` directory with your example files.
 Make sure to follow the existing naming scheme!
 If your example falls under an existing topic, just put your new file under the existing folder.

-2. Update the object of imports in `imports.js` with the new folder and file(s).
-(I tried to dynamically generate the object using fs, but I couldn't get it to work due to React existin gin a browser environment.
-If anyone has a better solution, please tell me)

-    1. If you include a file in the import list, make sure it has a default export!
+2. Add a new entry in `routes.js` with the same props as the other objects.
+This will create a new route in the project as well as a new list entry.